PIXEL is an open-source, interactive framed LED wall display that allows you to send animations and images from an Android device or Windows PC.

 Kickstarted in March 2013, PIXEL consists of a framed two-way acrylic mirror that houses a programmable, 32-by-32 LED matrix array (quick math: that’s 1,024 RGB LED lights), providing ample room to serve as your digital canvas for creating pixel art.
 Think of pixel art as Pointillism painting (using painted dots of individual colors to create an image) with tons of LEDs.
 Pixel art was an interesting phase for games and other mediums because it’s ‘8-bit’ style required a bit of imagination on the part of the user to “fill in the blanks”.
 Until the 90s, this was par for the course for computer and video games alike, but as graphics improved, pixel art was pushed out of the mainstream.
 The 8-bit pixel artform is experiencing an exciting resurgence, PIXEL brings this art form to the LED medium.

 At PIXEL’s core is the open-source microcontroller board called the IOIO (pronounced “yo-yo”).
 This programmable board was designed specifically to work with Android devices via USB or Bluetooth and can be controlled by Android applications that use its API.
 PIXEL pairs with your Android phone, tablet, or PC and, with any of the ten compatible Android apps in the Google Play Store (or PIXEL’s PC Windows software), you can produce any still, animated, or interactive image you dream up.
 Since PIXEL relies on your phone, tablet or computer to be in bluetooth range, animated images will pause if the device running the app is disconnected.
 Once you send over a still image, it will stay on screen until you restart the PIXEL.
-To get you started, the available apps provide over 100 still images and a score of animated and interactive images, with many more on the way.
+To get you started, the available apps provide over 150 still images and a score of animated and interactive images.

 A proximity sensor built into the PIXEL frame allows you to make images change or ‘interact’ with people as they enter the frame’s range.
 PIXEL also has three additional ports accessible via the back of the frame, allowing you to connect and program up to three additional sensors for added functionality and interactivity.